Hynexly

 Read the business section like a product map

-Investors often think they understand a company because they know the ticker and the headline narrative.
+Readers often think they understand a company because they know the ticker and the headline narrative.
 A filing forces a more precise question: what revenue engine is actually being described here?

 In NVIDIA's filing, the business section says the company is now a "data center scale AI infrastructure company" and identifies two operating segments: "Compute & Networking" and "Graphics."
 Even if someone already knows the stock, that framing matters.
-It tells the reader how management itself organizes the business and where it wants investors to focus.
+It tells the reader how management itself organizes the business and where it wants the market to focus.

 For any company, the business section is where to look for: